amanasmuei/trading-bot-luno/README.md

 An advanced cryptocurrency trading bot for multiple trading pairs on the Luno exchange.
 Supports Bitcoin, Ethereum, Litecoin, and Bitcoin Cash across various fiat currencies.

+**🎉 NEW: Super Easy Setup!
+Get started in under 5 minutes with our new setup tools.**

 ## 🪙 Supported Trading Pairs

 ### Bitcoin (XBT)